Dog groomers use these super-absorbent microfiber towels to literally pull the water out of a dog’s coat after bathing.

 What Are These Towels Like?

-These super-absorbent towels go by many names: microfiber towels, microfibre towels, pak towels, pack towels, beach towels, super absorbent towels — to list just a few.
+These super-absorbent towels go by many names: microfiber towels, pack towels, shammys, and super absorbent towels — to list just a few.

-On first glance, they seem somewhat primitive, if not archaic, in design.
+On first glance, these towels seem somewhat primitive, if not archaic, in design.

 In fact, when you first take one out of the package, it appears stiff, oddly shaped, and it barely even resembles a towel.
 The last thing you would think is that this towel could hold nearly 10 times its weight in liquid!

-Super absorbent viscose fiber absorbs up to 10 times its weight.
+Super absorbent viscose fiber absorbs up to 10 times its weight in liquid.

 The fast-drying material is biodegradable and reusable.